 This generic design element deals with significant factors that affect and contribute to the context of the development.
 The following are the design elements of Part B of the R-Codes Volume 1.

-- 4.1 Street setback:
+- 4.1 Street setback;

 - 4.2 Lot boundary setback;

-- 4.3 Open space; and
+- 4.3 Open space;

-- 4.4 Building height.
+- 4.4 Building height; and

-- 4.5 Site area; and

 - 4.6 Communal open space.